|

 (it's like a normal Book Club, but it's on Twitter!)

-Every month or two, Twitter Book Club meets up on Twitter to discuss a book chosen by people on Twitter.
-So you can see why it's called Twitter Book Club (No, i'm not going to change it to X Book Club).
+Every month or two, Book Club meets up on Twitter to discuss a new book.
+I'm not going to change it to X Book Club.

 We chat in a special Twitter DM group, usually over a couple of days, before giving the book marks out of ten.